Scientists Explain What Happens To Your Body When You Have A Broken Heart

 While it’s true that many people go through heartbreak every day, there are always ways to cope with it.
 Science shows that a broken heart can have physical symptoms in our bodies and minds.
 This also means that there are ways to deal with these symptoms.
 Time really does heal all wounds, and if you find healthy ways to cope, you’ll find that the pain gets less with every day.

-Popular 11 Things Old Souls Do Differently
+Popular 9 Things Independent and Strong Women Do Differently

 Source